Car Accident Injury Claim

 - Inform Your Insurance Provider

 Once you are home and safe, contact your insurance provider to let them know about the accident.
-Your insurance provider will guide you as to the next steps.
+Your insurance company will guide you as to the next steps.

 - Car Accident Claims By Pedestrians